schreyerpeter/BuoyBuddy/README.md

 ### Prerequisites:

-You will need to have Node (https://nodejs.org/en/download/), Git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), and a code editor (preferably VS Code - https://code.visualstudio.com/download).
+You will need to have Node (https://nodejs.org/en/download/) and Git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### Instructions: